oweb36/mws-docs/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 - Some parts of an old part of old ObjectWeb36.

 The name Megarchive in both MWS and my megarchive manual collections is a portmanteau of *Mega* and *Archive*.

+MWS is not family friendly, neither it aims to.